 Advantages of Leasing to Illegal Immigrants

-With all these risks associated with leasing to illegal immigrants, what are the benefits?
+With all these risks associated with renting to illegal immigrants, what are the benefits?

 It turns out the advantages are pretty persuasive, even if most are anecdotal.